NASB Conference

 Ducker Carlisle's North American Service Benchmark (NASB) brings together the leading motor vehicle manufacturers for service operations benchmarking.
-This annual event provides an opportunity for automotive OEMs to come together and share their ideas, successes, and challenges across organizations.
-The aim of the conference is to help strengthen the automotive service industry as a whole by fostering collaboration and sharing best practices.
+Historically, this annual event has been an opportunity for automotive OEMs to come together and share their ideas, successes, and challenges across organizations.
+In 2023 we expanded to include heavy equipment OEMs.
+The aim of the conference is to help strengthen the motor vehicle industry as a whole by fostering collaboration and sharing best practices.

 Attending the Conference